Abilene paradox: Applications of the concept

 The theory is often used to help explain poor group decisions, especially notions of the superiority of "rule by committee".
 For example, Harvey cited the Watergate scandal as a potential instance of the Abilene paradox in action.
 The Watergate scandal occurred in the United States in the 1970s when many high officials of the Nixon administration colluded in the cover-up and perhaps the execution of a break-in at the Democratic National Committee headquarters in Washington, D.C.
 Harvey quotes several people indicted for the coverup as indicating that they had personal qualms about the decision but feared to voice them.
 In one instance, campaign aide Herbert Porter said that he "was not one to stand up in a meeting and say that this should be stopped", a decision that he attributed to "the fear of the group pressure that would ensue, of not being a team player".

 Another notable example of applying the Abilene paradox to the notorious real-world event can be seen during and in the aftermath of the 1989 United Kingdom Hillsborough tragedy and its cover-up by the authorities, which was characterised by individually hesitant, but otherwise compliant, government agents and the narrative and available information moulded and manipulated by the state.
-The other frequently cited example is the case of Challenger disaster, though in that case researchers use both the concepts of groupthink and the Abilene paradox as possible explanation of the events.
+The other frequently cited example is the Challenger disaster, though in that case researchers use both the concepts of groupthink and the Abilene paradox as possible explanation of the events.

 The phenomenon of the Abilene paradox can also be used in information systems development, to conceptualise and operationalise the relationship between systems analysts, users, and other organisational stakeholders in situations of illusory agreement.